 - All Hospitality Tax payments are due on the 20th of every month, or the next business day.
 Payments received after this time will incur a 5% per month late fee.

 - Mailed payments must be accompanied (in the same envelope) by a signed voucher and a State Sales Tax return for the period being reported to avoid penalties.

 - Businesses with Hospitality Tax balances due or payments missing altogether must pay the balances or payments in full before a business license will be issued.
 Penalties will accrue on the Hospitality Tax payments and the business license payment until the Hospitality Tax payments are paid in full.

 - If a business has moved to a new location and owes Hospitality Taxes from the previous location, the business will not be able to obtain a current business license until the balance is paid in full.
 Business license penalties begin accruing on March 16.

 - If the business has changed ownership and the previous owner was delinquent in paying Hospitality Taxes, the new owner is responsible for paying the unpaid balance.
 The business will not be able to obtain a current business license until the unpaid balance is paid in full.
 Business license penalties begin accruing on March 16.

 - Schools, daycares, and community care facilities owe Hospitality Taxes only on revenues generated by the sale of food/beverages to employees or are sold separately to clients.

-If you have any questions regarding the Richland County Hospitality Tax, please contact the Richland County Business Service Center at email@example.com or (803) 576-2287.
-We'll be happy to talk with you further about this tax.
+If you have any questions regarding the Richland County Hospitality Tax, please contact the Business Service Center at firstname.lastname@example.org or (803) 576-2287.
+We'll be happy to assist you.